akshay-k/Support-Ticket/readme.md

         composer install

 ## Setting Up
 - First setup your database.
-The details of database are mentioned in the .env file.
+The details of database should be mentioned in the .env file.
 You are free to keep it as it is or change it to your liking.
 (Remember the project does not have a .env file, you need to create one when you clone the repo.
 A reference env.example file is provided)

 - Run the following command